PaperMtn/slack-watchman-enterprise-grid/README.md

 `python3 -m pip install slack-watchman-eg`

-Or build from source yourself, which is useful for if you intend to add your own signatures:
+Or build from source yourself:

 Download the release source files, then from the top level repository run:
 ```shell